All the health plans available through the SHOP include the following benefits:

 After you log in to your account, you must complete four main steps to enroll in a healthcare plan.
 These steps include:

 The Dashboard walks you through these four steps and indicates which steps have already been completed.
-Click the corresponding blue buttons to complete the steps.

 On the Employee Portal, the dates of the open enrollment period are shown at the top of the Dashboard screen.